Gianlu82b19/dominion/README.md

 - concat

 # Autofire
-A block can be in a special status called Autofire, that means that once the block is configurate it will elaborate the input and pass the result value to the next block(s) automatically
+A block can be in a special status called Autofire, that means that once the block is well configured it will elaborate the input and pass the result value to the next block(s) automatically